YoannDeb/EpicEvents/README.md

 ### Logging

-Logs are registered in two files at the root of the project:
+Logs are registered in two files at the root of the project (i.e. same folder than manager.py):

 * debug.log, which shows all messages, but only activated if DEBUG is set to True in epicevents/settings.py
 * warning.log which shows messages from WARNING level and above.
 It is always active.